PSLmodels/OG-Core/README.md

 * Run the model with an example reform from terminal/command prompt by typing `python run_ogusa_example.py`
 * You can adjust the `./run_examples/run_ogusa_example.py` by adjusting the individual income tax reform (using a dictionary or JSON file in a format that is consistent with [Tax Calculator](https://github.com/PSLmodels/Tax-Calculator)) or other model parameters specified in the `user_params` or `kwargs` dictionaries.
 * Model outputs will be saved in the following files:
+  * `./run_examples/ogusa_example_output.csv`
+    * This is a summary of the percentage changes in macro variables over the first ten years and in the steady-state.
   * `./run_examples/OUTPUT_BASELINE/model_params.pkl`
     * Model parameters used in the baseline run
     * See `execute.py` for items in the dictionary object in this pickle file